 Once a more affordable neighborhood by Manhattan standards, prices continue to climb.
 The average price to rent a one-bedroom apartment in FiDi is about $3,600 per month, depending on amenities and location, but can go well over $5,000 if the building has more bells and whistles.

 For purchase, one-bedrooms start around $900K and go well over $1.5 million.
 You might find a few smaller more modestly priced units in the range of $700K to $800K.
-Most are condos, however, so you’ll find only a handful of co-ops in FiDi.
+Most are condos, however, so you’ll see only a handful of co-ops in FiDi.

 Transit options are plentiful.
-The N-R subway stops at City Hall, the E and PATH at World Trade Center, and the A, C, J/M/Z, 2/3, and 4/5 run through the neighborhood as well.
-You can get most anywhere in the city from this part of town, which makes it all the more desirable.
+The N-R subway stops at City Hall, the E and PATH at World Trade Center and the A, C, J/M/Z, 2/3, and 4/5 run through the neighborhood as well.
+You can get almost anywhere in the city from this part of town, which makes it all the more desirable.
 The new Fulton Center connects all of these train lines via an underground passageway.